helium/HIP/0000-dynamic-poc.md

 Alternative designs include adjusting some subset of the parameters discussed above. eg. dynamic spreading factor but do not vary transmit power.
 These do not offer the same level of unpredictability as varying all three parameters.

-Other discussions of dual beacons from neighbouring hotspots with a time sync method.
+Other discussions of dual beacons from neighboring hotspots with a time sync method.
 This HIP does not exclude this addition in the future if deemed valuable.

 One alternative method sends multiple beacons within a very short interval.
-This would remove any long-term varition due to weather or other external factors but would require the beacons to be grouped instead of evenly spaced.
-This would further aggrevate the lumpiness that may be introduced to earnings with dynamic beacons.
+This would remove any long-term variation due to weather or other external factors but would require the beacons to be grouped instead of evenly spaced.
+This would further aggravate the lumpiness that may be introduced to earnings with dynamic beacons.

 ## Unresolved Questions